-NOTICE OF ANNUAL AND SPECIAL MEETING OF SHAREHOLDERS
+NOTICE OF ANNUAL MEETING OF SHAREHOLDERS

-Notice is hereby given that an annual and special meeting (the "Meeting") of the shareholders ("Shareholders") of Osisko Mining Inc. (the "Corporation") will be held at the offices of Bennett Jones LLP, Suite 3400, One First Canadian Place, Toronto, Ontario on June 8, 2017 at 10:00 a.m.
+Notice is hereby given that an annual meeting (the "Meeting") of the shareholders ("Shareholders") of Osisko Mining Inc. (the "Corporation") will be held at the offices of Bennett Jones LLP, Suite 3400, One First Canadian Place, Toronto, Ontario on May 31, 2019 at 10:00 a.m.
 (Toronto time), for the following purposes:

-- 1. to receive and consider the financial statements of the Corporation for the year ended December 31, 2016 and the report of the auditors thereon; - 2. to appoint PricewaterhouseCoopers LLP, Chartered Accountants as the auditors of the Corporation for the ensuing year and to authorize the directors to fix their remuneration; - 3. to elect the directors of the Corporation for the ensuing year; - 4. to consider and, if deemed advisable, to ratify and confirm the Restricted Share Unit Plan of the Corporation, and approve the unallocated options, rights or other entitlements thereunder; - 5. to consider and, if deemed advisable, to ratify and confirm the Deferred Share Unit Plan of the Corporation, and approve the unallocated options, rights or other entitlements thereunder; - 6. to consider and, if deemed advisable, to ratify and confirm the Employee Share Purchase Plan of the Corporation, and approve the unallocated options, rights or other entitlements thereunder; and - 7. to transact such other business as may properly come before the Meeting or any adjournments or postponements thereof.
+- 1. to receive and consider the financial statements of the Corporation for the year ended December 31, 2018 and the report of the auditors thereon; - 2. to appoint PricewaterhouseCoopers LLP, Chartered Accountants as the auditor of the Corporation for the ensuing year and to authorize the directors to fix their remuneration; - 3. to elect the directors of the Corporation for the ensuing year; and - 4. to transact such other business as may properly come before the Meeting or any adjournments or postponements thereof.